AllaaMetwally/Online-Marketplace-Sales-Analysis-Project/README.md

 ### **📌 Introduction**

-This repository contains the Jupyter Notebook **`EDA.ipynb`**, which performs an in-depth **Exploratory Data Analysis (EDA)**

-This project focuses on analyzing sales data from an online marketplace to extract meaningful business insights.
+This project focuses on analyzing sales data from an online marketplace, which performs an in-depth **Exploratory Data Analysis (EDA)**

 ## 🛠️ Tools & Libraries
 - **pandas** – data manipulation and cleaning